Can Dryer Exhaust Make You Sick?

 It’s hard finding laundry products without fragrances since the aroma is half the reason you use them.
 It can also be incredibly difficult to catch mold growth within your walls before it’s too late.
 Carbon monoxide is notoriously difficult for humans to detect without a detector.

 For these reasons, it’s important to focus on preventative maintenance and making sure the system is in clean, working condition.
 In your laundry room, you can check to see that your exhaust hose is properly connected to both your dryer and exhaust system.
 You can also clean your dryer exhaust system yourself.
-For easy DIY steps for cleaning your dryer, check out our previous blog post.

 Not all maintenance is easy to accomplish on your own, and an HVAC specialist will be better able to identify problems.
 We recommend scheduling regular HVAC maintenance and inspections to look for potential issues and places to improve.